dgerosa/website/_posts/2025-07-01-society-of-physicists-interested-in-non-aligned-spins.md

   - People
 ---

 I am a proud member of SPINS, the [Society of Physicists Interested in Non-aligned Spins](https://sites.mit.edu/spins/).
-Founded by Salvo Vitale, researchers me have finally unionized to celebrate the unpredictable orientations of black hole spins.
+Founded by Salvo Vitale, researchers have finally unionized to celebrate the unpredictable orientations of black hole spins.
 From our constitution: *"We believe that in the quest to understand the universe, it’s the exceptional flavors — not the vanilla ones — that hold the deepest truths."*

 <p style="text-align: center;">